EastDesire/jscolor/README.md

   Whether you need to change the color picker's size/colors or attach a function to the onchange event, jscolor can be fine-tuned to perfectly suit your web project.

-## Pull requests

-At the moment, **all pull requests on this repository are ignored**.
-Apologies to all contributors who already have submitted pull requests.

 ## Website
 For more info on jscolor project, see [jscolor website](http://jscolor.com)